Florune/florune-documentation/src/tutorials/escrow.md

 ## **Overview**

-Florune Escrow is a **trustless, non-custodial onchain payment mechanism** that securely locks funds until both parties meet agreed-upon conditions.
-Designed for **buyers, sellers, freelancers, enterprises, and service providers**, it is ideal for **high-value transactions** where trust and protection are critical.
+Florune Escrow is a **trustless, non-custodial onchain escrow service** that securely locks funds until both parties meet agreed-upon conditions.
+Designed for **buyers, sellers, freelancers, enterprises, and service providers** where trust and protection are critical.

-With transparent fees, cryptographic enforcement, and guaranteed neutrality, Florune Escrow eliminates fraud risks and intermediaries — delivering a secure, automated environment for global payments of any size.
+With transparent fees and guaranteed neutrality, Florune Escrow eliminates fraud risks and intermediaries — delivering a secure, automated environment for global payments of any size.

 ---